CleversonSA/ft8msxclient/README.md

 ## Client keyboard shortcut commands
 ```
+ - 'r' key

+    Clean and redraw the screen

+ - 's' key

+    Enable/Disable page scroll when many activity list.
+If enabled, only the first page will be shown and refreshed

  - 'w' key

     Request to wipe the log list from server (better for reading)